 8. Latrell Sprewell is locally relevant

 Way back in 1992, a Milwaukee-born basketball standout by the name of Latrell Sprewell was selected 24th overall in the NBA Draft by the Golden State Warriors.
 Though playing in Oakland, the city had a vested interest in what the eventual four-time All-Star was doing in his lengthy—and, yes, at times tumultuous—pro career.
 These days, Milwaukee’s focus has turned to what Spree has done.
 After his career ended, the NBA vet returned to his hometown.
 Here, he was hit with lawsuits, allegedly burned through his career earnings, had his yacht called “Milwaukee’s Best” (which he ran ashore and refused to remove) repossessed when he failed to make payments, dodged mortgage payments, and was arrested on New Year’s Eve in 2012 for playing music too loud at his east side home.
-You can probably see some semblance of him these days at Jo-Cat’s.

 9. The Leonard Bearstein Orchestra is still a thing